codacy-open-source-projects-scans/mongodb/src/mongo/db/storage/wiredtiger/README.md

 `oplogMinRetentionHours` is active, the WT `OplogTruncateMarkers` will only truncate the oplog if a truncate marker (a sequential range of oplog) is not within the minimum time range required to remain.

+## Oplog Hole Truncation

+MongoDB maintains an `oplogTruncateAfterPoint` timestamp while in `PRIMARY` and `SECONDARY` replication modes to track persisted oplog holes.
+Replication startup recovery uses the `oplogTruncateAfterPoint` timestamp, if one is found to be set, to truncate all oplog entries after that point.
+On clean shutdown, there are no oplog writes and the `oplogTruncateAfterPoint` is cleared.
+On unclean shutdown, however, parallel writes can be active and therefore oplog holes can exist.
+MongoDB allows secondaries to read their sync source's oplog as soon as there are no _in-memory_ oplog holes, ensuring data consistency on the secondaries.
+Primaries, therefore, can allow oplog entries to be replicated and then lose that data themselves, in an unclean shutdown, before the replicated oplog entries become persisted.
+Primaries use the `oplogTruncateAfterPoint` to continually track oplog holes on disk in order to eliminate them after an unclean shutdown.
+Additionally, secondaries apply batches of oplog entries out of order and similarly must use the `oplogTruncateAfterPoint` to track batch boundaries in order to avoid unknown oplog holes after an unclean shutdown.

 # Error Handling